wp-plugins/ewww-image-optimizer-cloud/readme.txt

 By default, EWWW Image Optimizer Cloud uses lossless optimization techniques, so your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
 The one small exception to this is GIF animations.
 While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.
 The gif2png and jpg2png conversions are also lossless but the png2jpg process is not lossless.
 The lossy optimization for JPG and PNG files uses sophisticated algorithms to minimize perceptual quality loss, which is vastly different than setting a static quality/compression level.

-Images are optimized via cloud servers that utilize the latest tools available is lossless or lossy mode.
+Images are optimized via cloud servers that utilize the latest tools available in lossless or lossy mode.
 Your images can optionally be converted to the most suitable file format.

 EWWW Image Optimizer Cloud offloads all optimization to designated servers which will allow the plugin to work on any hosting platform.
 The lossy compression options use special algorithms to gain maximum compression with minimal loss of quality.
 Using the EWWW I.O.
 Cloud can also be desirable if you cannot, or do not want to use the exec() function on your server, or prefer to offload the cpu demands of optimization for any reason.
 This is an ideal setup for web developers who can install this plugin for their clients with no risk due to the potentially insecure exec() function.